Mark Danner is a writer, journalist and professor

 In 1998, Danner began teaching at the University of California at Berkeley as a visiting professor at the Graduate School of Journalism

 and Senior Research Fellow at the Center for Human Rights.
 In 2000,

 Danner was named Professor on the faculty of the Graduate School of

-Journalism at Berkeley.
+Journalism at Berkeley, and in 2011 he became Chancellor's Professor of Journalism and English.
 He currently spends half his year at Berkeley,

 where he teaches courses on political violence, crisis management in

-international affairs and writing about wars and politics.
+international affairs, writing about wars and politics and on literature and politics.
 In fall

 2002, he became founding director of Berkeley's Goldman Forum on the